mia-workshop/MIA-Shared-Task-2022/baseline/README.md

 # Baselines for MIA 2022 Shared Task

-Our primary baseline model is the state-of-the-art [CORA](https://github.com/AkariAsai/CORA), which runs a multilingual DPR model to retrieve documents from many different languages and then generate the final answers in the target languages using a multilingual seq2seq generation models.
+Our primary baseline model is the state-of-the-art [CORA](https://github.com/AkariAsai/CORA), which runs a multilingual DPR (mDPR) model to retrieve documents from many different languages and then generate the final answers in the target languages using a multilingual seq2seq generation models (mGEN).

 We have two versions:
+1. **(Baseline 1) mDPR + mGEN (CORA w/o iterative training)**: We train mDPR and mGEN following the procedures in the CORA paper using the MIA2022 shared task official training and development data.
+We do not conduct iterative training.
+The experimental results can be reproduced by `run_evaluation.sh`.
+This is our primary baseline.

+2. **(Baseline 2) CORA (trained models)**:
-1. **CORA with iterative training**: We run the publicly available CORA's trained models on our evaluation set.
-We generate dense embeddings for all of the target languages using their mDPR bi encoders as some of the languages (e.g., Chinese - simplified) are not covered by the CORA's original embeddings.
-The original COPRA models are trained via their new iterative training framework.
+We run the models available at the CORA library on our evaluation data.
+For the languages that are not originally covered by the CORA repository, we run mDPR to generate passage embeddings.
-2. **CORA without iterative training**: We train mDPR and mGEN without iterative training process.
-The trained models will be released shortly,

-When we increases the retrieval target to more languages, the inference latency and storage requirements increases quickly.
-We plan to introduce a new baseline using Binary Passage Retriever (**BP**R; [Yamada et al., 2021](https://arxiv.org/abs/2106.00882)) as a memory efficient baseline, based on the official implementation available at [soseki](https://github.com/studio-ousia/soseki).
+THe experimental results can be reproduced by `run_evaluation_cora.sh`.

-## Baseline 1: Quick evaluation
+## Quick evaluation
 To reproduce the main results of the baseline 1, please run the following script.

 ```